 - If keratoconus is suspected, an instrument called an Oculus Pentacam will be performed to accurately map the corneal surface.
 This enables us to accurately re-create the shape of the cornea making not only diagnosis easier but more importantly helps us monitor changes over time.

-Most patients with keratoconus are able to lead normal lifestyles.
-Our resident optometrist, Dr. Allan Ared is undertaking a PhD in keratoconus and he can be consulted about the various non-surgical solutions for keratoconus such as hard contact lenses or piggy-back contact lenses.
-Our resident ophthalmology specialist, Dr. Con Moshegov performs the surgical procedures such as corneal implantable intacs, cross collagen linking therapy and corneal transplantation for those who are unsuitable for conservative management.
+Most patients with keratoconus can lead normal lifestyles.
+Our resident optometrist, Dr. Allan Ared has completed a PhD in keratoconus, and he can be consulted about the various non-surgical solutions for keratoconus such as hard contact lenses or piggy-back contact lenses.
+Our resident ophthalmology specialist, Dr. Anthony Maloof is a world authority in corneal transplantation, performs surgical procedures for those who are unsuitable for conservative management.

-Every keratoconic patient should also be worked up for allergy testing, as allergy avoidance in patients with this condition may help to reduce the progression of keratoconus.
+Every keratoconus patient should also be worked up for allergy testing, as allergy avoidance in patients with this condition may help to reduce the progression of keratoconus.

 Keratoconus usually progresses until a person is in their late twenties or early thirties.
-Generally speaking, the younger the person, the more rapidly the condition will progress which is why early detection is paramount.
+The younger the person, the more rapidly the condition will progress which is why early detection is paramount.
 Those with a suspected family history of keratoconus should be getting their eyes examined for this condition.

 Clinical observations of morphological changes in keratoconus have been well documented since Nottingham first described keratoconus as a distinct condition amongst the corneal ectatic conditions in his treatise "Practical observations on conical cornea: and on the short sight, and other defects of vision connected with it"; however, since then significant advances have been made in the recognition of this condition.

-Indeed, computerised corneal topographical assessment now facilitates the diagnosis of keratoconus, which prior to the development of this technology was extremely diffi cult due to the absence of clinical signs in the early stages of the disease, the highly variable nature of the signs once apparent and the subsequent lack of alignment with disease progression.
+Indeed, computerised corneal topographical assessment now facilitates the diagnosis of keratoconus, which prior to the development of this technology was extremely difficult due to the absence of clinical signs in the initial stages of the disease, the highly variable nature of the signs once apparent and the subsequent lack of alignment with disease progression.